Chiara Pellacani

 Chiara Pellacani (born 12 September 2002) is an Italian diver.
 She won a gold medal in the 3 m synchro springboard competition at the 2018 European Aquatics Championships.

 At the 2020 European Aquatics Championships in Budapest, Hungary, Pellacani won five medals, of which one was gold.

+She competed at the 2024 Summer Olympics where she came 4th in the 3 metre springboard event alongside Elena Bertocchi.